sec0ne/azure-secone-devops-extension/README.md

   - Password/Token Key - Provide SecAPI Security API Token.
   - Service connection name - Provide appropriate service connection name (e.g. Sec1SecurityServiceConnection).
   - Description - It is option field but you can provide appropriate description.
+  - Grant access permission to all pipelines - Select checkbox in case you want to grant the permission to all pipeline otherwise you need to grant the permission to individual pipeline during execution.

   <b>Note</b> : To get `SecAPI Security API Token` navigate to [Scopy](https://scopy.sec1.io/) > "Login with GitHub" > "Settings"
   In the "API key" section, click on "Generate API key" and copy it for use.